EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 - [5] https://isabelle.in.tum.de/

 <a name="farmer"></a>
-### William Farmer - Monoid Theory in Alonzo: A Little Theories Formalization in Simple Type Theory (Invited Talk)
+### William Farmer - Little Theories: A Method for Organizing Mathematical Knowledge Illustrated Using Alonzo, a Practice-Oriented Version of Simple Type Theory (Invited Talk)
-The little theories method [8] is a method for formalizing mathematical knowledge as a theory graph [10,11] consisting of theories as nodes and theory morphisms as directed edges.
-Each mathematical topic is developed in the "little theory" in the theory graph that has the most convenient level of abstraction and the most convenient vocabulary.
+An attractive and powerful method for organizing mathematical knowledge is the little theories method [5].
+A body of mathematical knowledge is represented in the form of a theory graph [7, 8] consisting of theories as nodes and theory morphisms as directed edges.
+Each mathematical topic is developed in the “little theory” in the theory graph that has the most convenient level of abstraction and the most convenient vocabulary.
 Then the definitions and theorems produced in the development are transported, as needed, from this abstract theory to other, usually more concrete, theories in the graph via the theory morphisms in the graph.

-Alonzo [7] is a practice-oriented classical higher-order logic that extends first-order logic.
-Named in honor of Alonzo Church, Alonzo is based on Church's type theory [1], Church's formulation of simple type theory [4].
-Unlike traditional predicate logics, Alonzo admits partial functions and undefined expressions in accordance with the approach employed in mathematical practice that we call the traditional approach to undefinedness [3].
-Since partial functions naturally arise from theory morphisms [2], the little theories method works best with a logic like Alonzo that supports partial functions.
+Alonzo [4] is a practice-oriented classical higher-order logic.
+Named in honor of Alonzo Church, Alonzo is based on Church’s type theory [1], Church’s formulation of simple type theory [3].
+Unlike traditional predicate logics, Alonzo admits partial functions and undefined expressions in accordance with the approach employed in mathematical practice that we call the traditional approach to undefinedness [2].
 Alonzo has a simple syntax with a formal notation for machines and a compact notation for humans that closely resembles the notation found in mathematical practice.
-The compact notation is defined by the extensive set of notational definitions and conventions given in [7].
-It has two semantics, one for mathematics based on standard models and one for logic based on Henkin-style general models [9].
+It has two semantics, one for mathematics based on standard models and one for logic based on Henkin-style general models [6].
 By virtue of its syntax and semantics, Alonzo is exceptionally well suited for expressing and reasoning about mathematical ideas in a natural manner.
 Alonzo is also equipped with a set of mathematical knowledge modules for constructing theories and theory morphisms and for transporting definitions and theorems from one theory to another via theory morphisms.

-This talk will illustrate how a body of mathematical knowledge can be formalized in Alonzo using the little theories method.
-A formalization in Alonzo is produced by constructing a theory graph using Alonzo's mathematical knowledge modules.
-Instead of the standard certification-oriented approach to formal mathematics, we follow a communication-oriented approach [5] that (1) is fully formal except proofs are written in a traditional (informal) style and (2) puts the communication of mathematical ideas above the formal certification of mathematical results.

-We have chosen monoid theory as a sample body of mathematical knowledge to formalize in Alonzo.
-A monoid is an algebraic structure consisting a nonempty set, a total, associative binary function on the set, and a member of the set that is an identity element with respect to the function.
+This talk illustrates the little theories method by showing how to formalize a sample body of mathematical knowledge in Alonzo as a theory graph using Alonzo’s mathematical knowledge modules.
+We have chosen monoid theory as the sample body of mathematical knowledge.
+A monoid is an algebraic structure consisting a nonempty set, a total, associative binary function on the set, and a member of the set that is an identity element 1 with respect to the function.
 Monoids are abundant in mathematics and computing.
 Our formalization of monoid theory in Alonzo consists of a theory graph containing 12 theories and 24 theory morphisms.

-We produced the formalization of monoid theory with a minimal amount of software support using just the set of LaTeX macros and environments for Alonzo given in [6] plus a few macros created specifically for monoids.
-The macros are for presenting Alonzo types and expressions in both the formal and compact notations.
-The environments are for presenting Alonzo modules.
+Instead of the standard certification-oriented approach to formal mathematics, we follow a communication-oriented approach that (1) is fully formal except proofs are written in a traditional (informal) style and (2) priorities the communication of mathematical ideas over the formal certification of mathematical results.

+**References**
 - [1] A. Church.
 A formulation of the simple theory of types.
 Journal of Symbolic Logic, 5:56–68, 1940.
 - [2] W. M. Farmer.
-Theory interpretation in simple type theory.
-In
-     J. Heering, K. Meinke, B. Moeller, and T. Nipkow, editors, Higher-Order Algebra, Logic, and Term Rewriting, volume 816 of Lecture Notes in Computer Science, pages 96–123.
-Springer, 1994.

-- [3] W. M. Farmer.
 Formalizing undefinedness arising in calculus.
-In
-     D. A. Basin and M. Rusinowitch, editors, Automated Reasoning -- IJCAR 2004, volume 3097 of Lecture Notes in Computer Science, pages 475–489.
+In D. A. Basin and M. Rusinowitch, editors, Automated Reasoning — IJCAR 2004, volume 3097 of Lecture Notes in Computer Science, pages 475–489.
 Springer, 2004.

-- [4] W. M. Farmer.
+- [3] W. M. Farmer.
 The seven virtues of simple type theory.
 Journal of Applied Logic, 6:267–286, 2008.

-- [5] W. M. Farmer.
-Formal mathematics for the masses.
-In
-     J. Blanchette, Davenport J, P. Koepke, M. Kohlhase, A. Kohlhase,
-     A. Naumowicz, D. Mueller, Y. Sharoda, and C. Sacerdoti Coen, editors, Workshop Papers of the 14th Conference on Intelligent Computer Mathematics (CICM 2021), volume 3377 of CEUR Workshop Proceedings.
-CEUR-WS.org, 2023.

-- [6] W. M. Farmer.
-LaTeX for Alonzo. https://imps.mcmaster.ca/doc
-     /latex-for-alonzo.pdf, 2023.

-- [7] W. M. Farmer.
+- [4] W. M. Farmer.
 Simple Type Theory: A Practical Logic for Expressing and Reasoning About Mathematical Ideas.
 Computer Science Foundations and Applied Logic.
-Birkhaeuser, 2023.
+Birkhauser, 2023.

-- [8] W. M. Farmer, J. D. Guttman, and F. J. Thayer.
+- [5] W. M. Farmer, J. D. Guttman, and F. J. Thayer.
 Little theories.
-In D. Kapur, editor, Automated Deduction -- CADE-11, volume 607 of Lecture Notes in Computer Science, pages 567–581.
+In D. Kapur, editor, Automated Deduction — CADE-11, volume 607 of Lecture Notes in Computer Science, pages 567–581.
 Springer, 1992.

-- [9] L. Henkin.
+- [6] L. Henkin.
 Completeness in the theory of types.
 Journal of Symbolic Logic, 15:81–91, 1950.

-- [10] M. Kohlhase.
+- [7] M. Kohlhase.
 Mathematical knowledge management: Transcending the one-brain-barrier with theory graphs.
 European Mathematical Society (EMS) Newsletter, 92:22–27, June 2014.

-- [11] M. Kohlhase, F. Rabe, and V. Zholudev.
-Towards MKM in the large:
-     Modular representation and scalable software architecture.
-In
-     S. Autexier, J. Calmet, D. Delahaye, P. D. F. Ion, L. Rideau,
-     R. Rioboo, and 53A.
-P. Sexton, editors, Intelligent Computer Mathematics, volume 6167 of Lecture Notes in Computer Science, pages 370–384.
+- [8] M. Kohlhase, F. Rabe, and V. Zholudev.
+Towards MKM in the large: Modular representation and scalable software architecture.
+In S. Autexier, J. Calmet, D. Delahaye, P. D. F. Ion, L. Rideau, R. Rioboo, and A. P. Sexton, editors, Intelligent Computer Mathematics, volume 6167 of Lecture Notes in Computer Science, pages 370–384.
 Springer, 2010.

 <a name="horowitz"></a>
 ### Lucy Horowitz - MathGloss: Linked Undergraduate Math Concepts